Eugénio César Laborinho

-Eugenio César Laborinho (born January 10, 1955) is an Angolan Lieutenant General and politician of the People's Movement for the Liberation of Angola (MPLA); Governor of Cabinda Province; Minister of Interior of Angola since 2019.
+Eugénio César Laborinho (born January 10, 1955) is an Angolan Lieutenant General and politician of the People's Movement for the Liberation of Angola (MPLA); Governor of Cabinda Province; Minister of Interior of Angola since 2019.

 Early life and education

 Eugénio César Laborinho, was born on January 10, 1955, in the province of Malanje, to Armando César Laborinho and Natália Ferreira de Andrade.
-Eugénio César Laborinho has a degree in Psychology since 1997, from the Institute of Education Sciences (ISCED), at the University, Dr. Antonio Agostinho Neto.
+Eugénio César Laborinho has a degree in Psychology since 1997, from the Institute of Education Sciences (ISCED), at the University Dr. Antonio Agostinho Neto.

 Professional career

-Eugénio César Laborinho joined the Military Security Service of the People's Movement for the Liberation of Angola in Malanje during the Angolan War of Independence in 1975.